 Head-butting the gunman, Angel stunned him just long enough to get her mouth on the wrist holding the gun.
-She bit him hard, causing him to yelp as he released the pistol, which fell on Natalie’s table.
+She bit him hard, causing him to squeal as he released the pistol, which fell on Natalie’s table.
 Angel quickly reached for it.
-Stepping away for an instant, she ejected the pistol’s magazine and threw it into the kitchen.
+Stepping away for an instant, she ejected the pistol’s magazine and threw it across the floor.
 Turning the gun upside down, Angel pulled the slide backward, and the chambered bullet popped into her hand.
-She threw the bullet towards the kitchen.
+She threw the bullet towards the bar.

 The gunman, Zogaj, lurched towards her, but Angel used her height to her advantage.
-Squatting and then jumping vertically, she struck him in the chin with her right knee.
-It was akin to being hit with a boxer’s uppercut.
+Squatting and then jumping vertically, she struck him in the chin with her right knee, like a boxer’s uppercut.
 Zogaj staggered, trying to reach for anything to steady himself.
 Now she had him.
-Stepping into him, Angel whacked the thug in the temple with his pistol.
-As he slumped, Angel grabbed him by the neck and flung him towards the ground.
-Zogaj fell to the tile floor in a heap, out cold with his legs in an X-configuration, right calf draped over the left calf.
+Angel whacked the thug in the temple with his pistol, grabbed him by the neck and flung him toward the ground.
+Zogaj fell to the tile floor in a heap, groggy with his legs in an X-configuration, right calf draped over the left calf.
 Angel jumped into the air, landing with her feet simultaneously on his right ankle and knee, breaking his right tibia bone in the middle.
 The snapping of the bone made a gruesome sound.
 The entire fight lasted only a few seconds.

-Angel reached for Natalie’s hand, trying to pull her away from the table but Natalie was cryingfrozen, unable to move.
-Reaching under Natalie’s armpits, Angel dragged her away from the table.
-Grabbing her hips and lifting her over her shoulder, she carried Natalie like a fireman, dashing through the restaurant, heading for the back entrance on North River Road.
+Angel reached for Natalie’s hand, trying to pull her away from the table but Natalie was frozen, unable to move.
+Reaching under Natalie’s armpits, Angel dragged her away from the booth.
+Grabbing her hips and lifting her over her shoulder, she carried Natalie like a fireman, dashing through the restaurant, into the kitchen, and heading for the back entrance.

 The two mobsters, waiting in the getaway vehicle near the restaurant’s main entrance on Balmoral Avenue, heard the two gunshots and observed panicked people streaming out of the establishment.
-Tthey decided to go in and investigate.
+Zogaj did not come out as planned, so they decided to go in and investigate.

-Barreling through the four glass kitchen’s rear entrance doors, Angel rushed into the smaller parking lot and set Natalie down.
+Barreling through the kitchen’s rear entrance doors, Angel rushed into the expansive parking lot and set Natalie down.
 Police sirens were wailing from every direction as people poured into the parking lot.
 Pretty soon, the place was going to be crawling with cops.
-Fetching her cell phone, she summoned her Tesla RoboTaxi, which Natalie was still crying, quivering like a tuning fork. appeared in seconds and opened its gull-wing doors.
+Fetching her cell phone, she summoned her Tesla RoboTaxi, which appeared in seconds and opened its gull-wing door.
 Angel scooped Natalie up and dumped her unceremoniously into the vehicle.
-Using her cell phone, Angel commanded the RoboTaxi to head north towards Interstate 90.
-She pushed both her and Natalie down on the seats, out of sight.
-As they passed several police cars rushing to the restaurant, to the officers, their Tesla looked like an empty vehicle on its way to a pick-up.
-Angel’s get-away was successful.
+Using her cell phone, Angel commanded the RoboTaxi to head north toward Interstate 90.
+She pushed Natalie down on the seats, out of sight.
+As they passed several police cars rushing to the restaurant, their Tesla looked like an empty vehicle on its way to a pick-up.
+Angel’s getaway was successful.

 Natalie was in a fog during the journey.
-She vaguely remembered stopping in a parking lot and changing vehicles.
 Angel said not a word but furiously typed things into her smartphone.
 Eventually, Natalie recovered enough to realize that they were in Chinatown.
 They passed a Catholic church before stopping.
-The Tesla’s doors opened, and Angel motioned for Natalie to exit the vehicle.
-They were on a deserted residential street, with no pedestrians in sight.
-The rental Tesla returned to home base.
+The car’s doors opened, and Angel motioned for Natalie to exit the vehicle.
+They were on a deserted residential street with no pedestrians in sight.
+The rental Tesla returned to its home base.
+Angel’s control of the maintenance app ensured there would be no record of the journey.